Sanat-das/WP-static-cache/README.md

 ## Overview

 **WP Static Cache** is a dual-layer WordPress caching plugin that serves **disk-based public pages** to non-logged-in visitors and **fully isolated private pages** to authenticated users, keyed per `role_hash`.
-It features a smart **Stale-While-Revalidate (SWR)** preload system, **JavaScript optimization** for Core Web Vitals, granular **exclusion rules**, and automatic cache invalidation via **event-driven flush**.
+It features granular **exclusion rules**, automatic cache invalidation via **event-driven flush**, and **JavaScript optimization** for Core Web Vitals.

-The admin settings are organised into **11 views** (10 tabs + an About page).
-Each tab handles a distinct subsystem of the plugin, from the AJAX-driven Dashboard overview to the script-analysis tool in JS Optimization.
+Its standout feature is the **Stale-While-Revalidate (SWR) preload** — expired pages are served instantly to visitors while fresh content is regenerated in the background, giving **zero waiting time during cache rebuilds**.
+This sets it apart from most caching plugins that delete expired cache immediately, causing a performance spike on the next request.

-**Tab order** (registered in `class-wpsc-settings.php:23–32`): Dashboard → General → Public Cache → Private Cache → Preload → Exclusions → Auto Flush → Logging → JS Optimization → Tools.
+**Tab order** (registered in `class-wpsc-settings.php:23–32`): Dashboard → General → Public Cache → Private Cache → ⭐ **Preload** (USP) → Exclusions → Auto Flush → Logging → JS Optimization → Tools.

 ---